jbruening/PNet/README.md

   * as rpc's only get passed to the same NetworkView as them, you can overlap RPC IDs, so long as you aren't overlapping components listening to said RPCs
   * Network instantiated objects need to exist in the Resources folder on the client.
   * NetworkViews can have custom tick rates, completely independent of one another.
-  * Only the server can call Network.Instantiate, for obvious security reasons.
+  * Only the server can call NetworkInstantiate, for obvious security reasons.
+Set up your own RPCs to request a spawn if clients should be able to do so
   * Scripts with Rpc marks need to be attached to the prefab on the client before it is instantiated, as that is when the attributes are found and subscribed.
 If you want to attach a component afterward, you can use the NetworkView.SubscribeToRPC method.
 The server, however, will continue to subscribe marked methods after object instantiation, so you do not need to use NetworkView.SubscribeToRPC

-Yaml serialization/deserialization is performed using this library: https://github.com/jbruening/YamlSerializer-Fork
+Yaml serialization/deserialization for the server's Resources.Load and GameObject.Serialize is performed using this library: https://github.com/jbruening/YamlSerializer-Fork